Safeheron/multi-party-sig-cpp/README.md

 - Secp256r1 (P256)
 - STARK Curve

 Hint: The STARK Curve is a new curve used by STARK Ware.
 It is a 256-bit curve with a 128-bit security level.
 It is designed to be used in the STARK extension protocol.
+If you wish to use Stark curve, please follow the instructions below:
-The STARK Curve is not supported by OpenSSL.
-We have implemented the STARK Curve in our library [safeheron-crypto-suites-cpp](https://github.com/Safeheron/safeheron-crypto-suites-cpp), refer to the branch "stark_curve".
-We will give more test cases and examples in the future.
+- Install the [OpenSSL extended by Safeheron](https://github.com/Safeheron/openssl/tree/stark_curve) (refer to the "stark_curve" branch).
+The StarkCurve is not supported by OpenSSL.
+We have extended OpenSSL to support the StarkCurve.
+Otherwise, you will get an error when you use the Stark curve.
+- Set -DENABLE_STARK=ON and complile the library [safeheron-crypto-suites-cpp](https://github.com/Safeheron/safeheron-crypto-suites-cpp).
+- Set -DTEST_STARK_CURVE=ON and complile current library.

 # Prerequisites